 The following sections provide a summary of the approach to this iterative process.
-Cycle 1 is a screening of flood risk management and ecosystem restoration measures to address water resource needs in the study area relative to the Principles and Guidelines.
-Cycle 2 of the iterative planning approach includes evaluating alternative design storm conditions and spatial extent of protection to select the most appropriate scale (storm discharge or spatial extent) for the measure.
-Cycle 3 of the analysis is to develop comprehensive alternative plans for the study area by developing combinations of the different alternatives.
-For the Interim Feasibility Study, a consistent terminology is used for describing alternatives, based upon the level of detail, and refinement.
-These terms generally are: 1) measures, 2) alternatives, and 3) alternative plans.
-The term "measure" is used in the screening process when describing the types of solutions that are available for flood risk management and are concept-level in detail.
+Cycle 1 was the screening of flood risk management and ecosystem restoration measures to address water resource needs in the study area relative to the Principles and Guidelines.
+Cycle 2 of the iterative planning approach evaluated alternative design storm conditions and spatial extent of protection to select the most appropriate scale (storm discharge or spatial extent) for the measure.
+Cycle 3 of the analysis developed comprehensive alternative plans for the study area by developing combinations of the different alternatives.
+For the Feasibility Study, a consistent terminology was used for describing alternatives, based upon the level of detail, and refinement.
+These terms generally were: 1) measures, 2) alternatives, and 3) alternative plans.
+The term "measure" was used in the screening process when describing the types of solutions that are available for flood risk management and are concept-level in detail.
 Measures are single features or activities which address the planning objectives.
-The term "alternative" represents a specific plan for an area, with specific design objectives, which represent a single risk management measure.
-The term "alternative plan" is defined as combinations of one or more measures, which can be integrated together, or varied by location to accomplish the desired objectives of flood risk management, and ecosystem restoration.
+The term "alternative" represented a specific plan for an area, with specific design objectives, which represent a single risk management measure.
+The term "alternative plan" was defined as combinations of one or more measures, which can be integrated together, or varied by location to accomplish the desired objectives of flood risk management, and ecosystem restoration.